NicoCodesCode/taskteto/README.md

 # taskteto

-A simple task tracker CLI app built with Python.
+A simple task tracker CLI app built with argparse that writes your tasks to a JSON file.

 Project made for: https://roadmap.sh/projects/task-tracker